jabberjabberjabber/Context-Tester/README.md

 - A large text to use as the basis for continuation
 - Python 3.8 or higher
-- A running KoboldCpp LLM API server
+- A KoboldCpp API server running a language model and a sentence embeddings model

 ### Dependencies